Work flexibility: Unconventional arrangements are here to stay

 Flexible schedule

 Whether on-site or off, workers often view the ability to adjust their hours as a key component of maintaining a good work-life balance.
-A flextime policy could allow someone to regularly stagger her arrival and departure times to better accommodate childcare needs or perhaps take a college class.
-Another flexible option might forgo formal scheduling and allow workers to spread their set number of hours throughout the day (or even night) as they see fit.
-This freedom can accommodate everything from running errands at off times to attending doctor’s appointments to simply taking a nap.
+A flextime policy could allow someone to regularly stagger her arrival and departure times to accommodate better childcare needs or take a college class.

 The extent of flexibility depends on the individual employer, the industry, and the nature of the job.
-For instance, positions demanding coverage (such as food servers or retail clerks) may be candidates for shift adjustments but not for dispersal of work hours throughout the day.
+For instance, positions demanding coverage (such as food servers or retail clerks) may be candidates for shift adjustments but not for dispersal work hours throughout the day.

 -